 Service Projects: Land Stewardship

-In 2013, GCF’s Corps Members worked with NYCHA and Added Value to build the first large-scale urban farm on NYC public housing property.
+In 2013, GCF’s Corps Members worked with NYCHA and Added Value to build the first large-scale urban farm on NYC public housing property at Red Hook West Houses.
 In the first growing season on this 1.1 acre farm, Corps Members grew 1.7 tons of vegetables for Red Hook’s 7,000 public housing residents and engaged 375 school children in an underserved community through experiential learning about food, gardening and wellness.
 Current GCF Corps Members continue to maintain the farm, engage residents in volunteering and educational programming, and distribute each harvest to NYCHA residents and local food pantries.
 The farm has enhanced the beauty and safety of a space that was once an empty lot.

 In partnership with NYCHA, Planters, and The Corps Network, GCF built Planters Grove—a sustainable park located at NYCHA’s Lillian Wald development on Manhattan’s Lower East Side.
 Since The Grove’s opening in 2011, GCF Corps Members and Alumni continue to maintain it and engage residents as volunteers at the site.
 In building this park, GCF and partners unlocked the potential of nearly one acre of green space that was previously inaccessible to thousands of residents while also creating a sink for wastewater runoff in a flood-prone neighborhood.